 Yet like Aurora Borealis, his presence was brief.
 The moments of joy came irregularly.
 His lack of tactical application meant Zola sacrificed his flair for utility.
 When we got a glimpse, it was magic.
 His immediate return to Italy after one season went under the radar, after Sullivan and Gold decided to bring in Avram Grant to take the club to the next level!.
 A meagre fee of around £1.3 million was laid out by Brescia.
 This was a pitiful return for a player who had shown such mercurial talent.
 Especially when replacing him was Pablo Barrera, who tallied zero goals, zero assists and didn’t make the matchday squad from February onwards.

-A journeyman career to Watford via China and back to Italy leaves him in Serie B with Livorno again.
+A journeyman career to Watford via China, back to Italy with Livorno and now plays for Western United in Australia.
 A peculiar full circle of an Italian magician with a beautiful left foot, those iconic long sleeves and a cult hero status that still resonates to this day.
 Once again, it is a case of an immense talent finding themselves at the right club at the wrong time.
 Only the ‘wrong time’ feels like a never-ending eon with West Ham.
 Diamanti and the club are perhaps the perfect symbionts, always entwined, neither ever reaching their true potential, instead living in nostalgia of sparks of brilliance.